 Yamaha offers are a wonderful variety of studio monitors and is well known for its iconic HS-series of affordable near-field reference monitors.

 Yamaha’s HS-series of affordable near-field reference monitors have been iconic since the 1970s.
-The HS8 (link to compare prices at select retailers) is the flagship model from this series.
+The HS8 (link to check the price on Amazon) is the flagship model from this series.
 This 2-way speaker features a bi-amplified 8″ cone woofer and 1″ dome tweeter and a bass-reflex enclosure for a clean and present sound in a small package.

 Yamaha Corporation was founded in 1887 as Nippon Gakki Co by Torakusu Yamaha.
 Today, Yamaha’s headquarters is located in Nakazawacho, Naka-ku, Hamamatsu, Shizuoka, Japan.